-When it comes to evaluating new technology, many firms can tend to get overwhelmed by the number of legal technology providers and their specializations.
+When it comes to evaluating all the types of legal software, many firms canget overwhelmed by the number of legal technology providers and their specializations.
 Lawyers also tend to focus on selecting technology for a short term fix, rather than thinking about growth and scalability over the long term.

 For example, it’s common for firms to identify tracking billable hours as a pain point and try to find a tool that automates time tracking for lawyers.
 While that may work for the short term, the problem then becomes entering those hours into an accounting program and calculating billing costs for each client.

 An all-in-one legal practice management software scales with your law firm as you grow and helps firms create more streamlined workflows.
 Instead of having your time tracking, accounting, and billing data in three different places, an all-in-one tool pulls it all together so you can manage everything in one place.

 With this in mind, as you build your requirements list on your search for the right legal technology provider, ask yourself these questions:

 - What are the pain point(s) that my firm is currently facing?

 - Is it easy to keep track of documents and update them in real-time?